Mihaillo29/EduAssist-Hub/README.md

-# EduAssist Hub (Work in Progress CHeck The Demo Below)
+# EduAssist Hub (Work in Progress Check The Demo Below)

 EduAssist Hub is a comprehensive educational platform that leverages cutting-edge technologies like Natural Language Processing (NLP) and Computer Vision (CV) to streamline the learning experience for students.
 Designed for exam preparation and active learning, the platform simplifies interactions with study materials, quizzes, and videos.